 When your child has completed thirty months and is on thirty one months, he/she will move to the Junior Room.
 In most cases a spot is available, but there could be the possibility that if a spot is not available immediately, your child could be in the Toddler room for a few weeks after 30 months before a space becomes available in Pre-School room.
 The teacher in the Toddler Room will ensure that your child will receive individual programming that is age appropriate if they continue to remain in the same room.
-Due to COVID-19 where there is no mixing of groups, your child may not be able to visit the Pre-School room.
-However, the toddler teachers will have a form to complete and provide to the Pre-School teachers that will give them enough information of your child who moves to the Pre-School room.
+Your child will have pre- visit the Pre-School room before he/she moves to that program room and get to know the Educators as well as other children.
+The toddler Educator will communicate with the Pre-School Educator about your child who is moving up and will give them enough information about your child.

-Preschool Program: (30 months to 6 years) - Licensed for 24 children Ratio however due to COVID-19 licensed capacity is lower: Ratio: 1 teacher to 8 children

-20% mixed age grouping ie can accept upto five children under 31 months in the room
+Preschool Program: (31 months to 5 years) - Licensed for 24 children Ratio: 1 teacher to 8 children 20% mixed age grouping ie can accept upto five children under 31 months in the room